Nifra6/dotfiles/README.md

 ## Installation

+> [!Important]
-⚠️ a symlink is needed : `ln -s .config/zsh/.zshenv .zshenv`, once you have cloned the repo.
+> A symlink is needed : `ln -s .config/zsh/.zshenv .zshenv`, once you have cloned the repo.

 ### Arch Linux :